vjsdet/UIAutomationTests/ReadMe.md

 ﻿# UI Automation
-Project developed in selenium, specflow and dot net technology. this project handles end to end UI testing.
+Project developed in selenium, specflow and dot net technology.
+This project handles end to end UI testing.

 # Prerequisite
 Install the below dependencies.